mzakharo/flutter_with_python_android/README.md

 #specify your dependencies (list here more packages as your script's dependencies)
 requirements = python3

-# foreground : so that OS does not kill us
+# foreground : so that OS does not kill us (optional)
-# sticky : so that OS restarts us on exit/crash
+# sticky : so that OS restarts us on exit/crash  (optional)
 services = Srv:srv.py:foreground:sticky

 #pick ABI(s)